 This can present a number of difficulties in meeting the non-farming spouse’s entitlement to financial relief in farming cases on divorce when much of the capital takes the form of land, deadstock and livestock.
 The non-farming spouse will ordinarily have made a full contribution to the marriage and welfare of the family.
 This contribution would support the non-farming spouse’s entitlement to a financial claim that meets their needs and entitlement on divorce.

-Assisting clients on cases that involve farming or agricultural businesses often requires unique and resourceful solutions to the issues presented by liquidity and cash flow to meet a non-farming spouse’s entitlement.
+In assisting clients in cases that involve farming businesses this will often require unique and resourceful solutions to the issues presented by liquidity and cash flow to meet a non-farming spouse’s entitlement.
 At the same time, the settlement will have to preserve the business for the farming spouse so they are not deprived of the livelihood and hereditary nature of the business.

-Such cases therefore require expert and early strategic preparation from your lawyers who are able to explore and secure successful outcomes without weakening the commercial viability of the farming or agricultural business.
+Such cases therefore require expert and early strategic preparation from your lawyers who are able to explore and secure successful outcomes without weakening the commercial viability of the farming business.

-At Stowe Family Law LLP we provide a team of divorce solicitors and family lawyers who are experienced in analysing and understanding the types of assets that arise in a farming matter to achieve a successful outcome for farming and non-farming spouses alike.
+At Stowe Family Law LLP we provide a team of divorce solicitors and family lawyers who are experienced in analysing and understanding the types of assets that arise in farming matters and achieve a successful outcome for farming and non-farming spouses alike.